Summary of Decameron tales: Fourth tale (X, 4)

-Messer Gentile de' Carisendi, from Modena, disinters a lady that he loves, who has been buried for dead.
-She, being reanimated, gives birth to a male child; and Messer Gentile restores her, with her son, to Niccoluccio Caccianimico, her husband.
+Messer Gentile de' Carisendi, from Modena, disinters a lady that he loves from her tomb to see her one more time.
+She, who had been prematurely interred, awakens and gives birth to a male child.
+Gentile and his mother restore the woman to health.
+Gentile then gives her and her son to Niccoluccio Caccianimico, her husband, and is praised for his honorable behavior.

 Lauretta gives this story, for which there is no clear surviving source.
 The story is a bit similar to the Florentine legend of Ginevra degli Amieri, set in the last decade of the 14th century, but published no earlier than at the turn of the 16th century.